OpenRiak/riak_test/doc/SIMPLE_SETUP.md

 The `smoke` test group is intended to give good general coverage of test scenarios.
 The `vape` group is a lightweight version of the `smoke` group.
 Note that a 2i capable backend is required for both `smoke` and `vape`.

+The tests contained in each group are listed within the group file in the groups folder for riak_test (e.g. `groups/kv_all` for the kv_all tests).
+Tests are run in alphabetic order (ignoring the order tests are listed in the group).

 ### Run an individual test

 Tests can be run individually, with an additional facility that failing tests will be paused at the point they fail, if they fail.
 This allows you to inspect the state of the cluster (within `~/rtdev/riak`) at the failure point.